-- J. Mood-Altering Substance.
-Any substance that is or may be detrimental to the user or to others Examples of mood-altering substances may include, but are not limited to:

 - 1. Alcohol or alcoholic beverages

 - 2. Marijuana (less than 20 grams)

 - 3. Hallucinogens/chemical intoxication

 - 4. Inhalants

-- 5. Over-the counter medication taken in excess of the manufacturer's recommeded dosage limit prescribed amount
+- 5. Over-the counter medication taken in excess of prescribed amount

 "Over-the-counter (OTC) medications" are medications that may be sold directly to a consumer without a prescription from a physician or licensed healthcare provider.